dlandon/recycle.bin/README.md

 VFS Recycle bin for unRAID Server
 =================================

 This plugin implements a recycle bin for samba shares.
-This plugin only works on V6.1 and later versions.
+This plugin only works on V6.1 and later versions of unRaid.